 F. REVELATION CHAPTERS TWO AND THREE RELATE TO THE CHURCH AND NOT THE STATE10

 The book of Revelation demonstrates God’s concern for the Church.
 Seven churches are mentioned in chapters two and three.
-To those lacking, Christ threatened to remove their lampstand unless they repent.
+To those lacking God’s approval, Christ threatened to remove their lampstand unless they repented.
 Once again, the focus is on purifying the Church.

 Interestingly enough, these chapters are void of mentioning the sins of any particular city or state.
-If God is set on judging nations during the Church Age, one would expect (similar to God warning Sodom and Gomorrah) warnings to repent.
-There is no warning given to the cities of the seven churches.
+If God is set on judging nations during the Church Age, we would expect warnings to repent, like God’s warning to Sodom and Gomorrah.
+No warning is given to the cities of the seven churches.

-This serves as additional evidence that God is more concerned about preparing a spotless eternal bride than He is judging temporal nations.
+This additional evidence serves to reveal that God is more concerned about preparing a spotless eternal bride than He is with judging temporal nations.

-America is not similar to Sodom and Gomorrah, in the sense that there were not any faithful to be found (cf. Genesis 18:22–33).
-In fact to the contrary, America today is populated by tens of millions of faithful followers of Christ!
+America is not like Sodom and Gomorrah in the sense that not any faithful were to be found (cf. Genesis 18:22– 33).
+In fact, to the contrary, America today is populated by tens of millions of faithful followers of Christ!

-Many are those who have glibly postured, “If God does not judge America, then he owes Sodom and Gomorrah an apology!”
-But such thinking fails to take into account what went on between Abraham and God in Genesis 18:22–33 before He judged Sodom and Gomorrah!
-To the contrary I believe this is a more biblically accurate summary:
+Many are those who have glibly postured, “If God does not judge America, then He owes Sodom and Gomorrah an apology!”
+But such thinking fails to consider what went on between Abraham and God in Genesis 18:22– 33 before He judged Sodom and Gomorrah!
+To the contrary, I believe the following is a more biblically accurate summary:

 Abraham, if he were to plead with God for America, would have a much stronger case than he did pleading with God for Sodom and Gomorrah.

-In fact, today’s America is not by in large characterized by people who are unfaithful to God’s precepts.
-Conversely, there is only a small minority of individuals who are grossly disobedient to God, individuals to whom the five indicators of Romans 1 apply.
-Unfortunately for the vast majority of faithful individuals in America, too many of the unfaithful have been allowed by the faithful to gain high positions of influence in our culture: high positions in our government, our educational system, our media and our entertainment industry.
-This is tragic, unfortunate, and costly.
+In fact, by and large, today’s America is not characterized by people who are unfaithful to God’s precepts.
+Conversely, only a small minority of individuals are grossly disobedient to God—individuals to whom the five indicators of Romans 1 apply.
+Unfortunately, for the vast majority of faithful individuals in America, too many of the unfaithful have been allowed by the faithful to gain high positions of influence in our culture: in our government, our educational system, our media, and our entertainment industry.
+This condition is tragic, unfortunate, and costly.

 Those individuals who are rebuked by God’s forsaking wrath are largely responsible for God’s consequential wrath on our nation.

-Beloved that needs to change—and that is something we can change with God’s help!
+Beloved, that condition needs to change—and it is something we can change with God’s help!
 What is a great encouragement to me, ministering here in our nation’s capital, is witnessing the groundswell of faithful individuals who have been voted into office.
-If my calculations are correct, and I believe they are, there are more believers in Congress and the executive branch now than at any other time in modern American history!
+If my calculations are correct, and I believe they are, more believers are in Congress and the executive branch now than at any other time in modern American history!
 And they are beginning to reach a tipping point!

 This study is by no means an exhaustive biblical argument on this subject.
-It is reasonable to believe that God is judging America via consequential wrath, but for the aforesaid reasons, there does not exist a biblical basis to conclude that any nation today, including America, is experiencing forsaking wrath: Even though the five identifiers of Romans 1 seem to describe our present culture and some of the individuals therein.
+To believe that God is judging America via consequential wrath is reasonable, but for the aforesaid reasons, a biblical basis does not exist to conclude that any nation today, including America, is experiencing forsaking wrath.
+Still the five identifiers of Romans 1 seem to describe our present culture and some of the individuals therein.

-This should greatly encourage those who serve and lead in America: There is hope!
-It’s not as if in your attempts to rebuild America you are going against the will of God—in the sense that you are hanging in and He isn’t.
+This conclusion should greatly encourage those who serve and lead in America.
+There is hope!
+It’s not as if in your attempts to rebuild America you are going against the will of God—in the sense that you are hanging in, and He isn’t.

-2. I am not discounting the measurability of historical patterning of a nation’s catastrophes as an indicator of wrath; it is just that such is outside the scope of this Bible study.
+2. I am not discounting the measurability of historical patterning of a nation’s catastrophes as an indicator of wrath; simply that such is outside the scope of this Bible study.

-4. Merriam-Webster in defining what a moron is, states that they have the mental equivalency of a 7–12 year old.
+4. Merriam-Webster, in defining what a moron is, states that one has the mental equivalency of a 7- to12-year-old.

-5. Hans Bietenhard, “archastai” in The New International Dictionary of New Testament Theology, vol. 1, gen. ed.
-Colin Brown (Grand Rapids, Mich.: Zondervan Publishing House, 1975), 165.
+5. Lothar Coenen, Erick Beyreuther, and Hans Bietenhard, eds., The New International Dictionary of New Testament Theology, Vol. 1, trans. and ed. by Colin Brown (Grand Rapids: Zondervan Publishing House, 1975), 165.

-7. Some will disagree at this point arguing that if the Church today is the Israel of yesterday, then what God said and did through Israel in the OT is applicable and transferable to the Church today.
-I do not believe however that the Church is today the same biblical entity as Israel in the OT.
+7. Some will disagree at this point, arguing that if the Church today is the Israel of yesterday, then what God said and did through Israel in the OT is applicable and transferable to the Church today.
+I do not believe, however, that the Church today is the same biblical entity as Israel in the OT.
 I find this position extremely difficult to hold, not only exegetically but pragmatically.
 I cannot imagine trying to defend all of what was true of Israel (including the fact that it was a theocracy; the stoning of homosexuals, etc.) in the capital of America today.
-This view also opens the door to Dominion Theology/Theonomy in terms of a Postmillennial eschatology: I.e., I don’t think that believers are called to make America into a Christianized theocracy.
+This view also opens the door to Dominion Theology/Theonomy in terms of a Postmillennial eschatology: i.e., I don’t think believers are called to make America into a Christianized theocracy.

-10. One can note the analogy of Scripture here: Revelation chapter two and three are illustrative of 1 Peter 4:17.
+10. Note the analogy of Scripture here: Revelation chapter two and three are illustrative of 1 Peter 4:17.